 • To empower the citizens to benefits by various government schemes and subsidies

-• To give a unique identity to the residents and utilise it as a nationally recognised identity and address proof.
+• To give a unique identity to the residents and utilize it as a nationally recognized identity and address proof.

 • To control illegal immigration to the country